SameerR007/curiosityAI/readme.md

 ## Research Questions
 CuriosityAI also provides a foundation for studying how users learn via AI-generated content:

-1. **Single-agent vs. multi-agent**: How does content quality degrade as token count increases for a single writer compared to multiple agents handling sections?
-2. **Evaluator bounds**: How many optimization iterations maximize quality without diminishing returns?
+Architectural based
+1. What is the tradeoff between using a single agent for writing all the sections vs using multiple agents to write different sections with respect to quality and length of the content?
+2. How does using different models for different parts (e.g., evaluator-optimizer) affect the final content output and system latency?
+3. How can using domain-specific LLMs rather than general-purpose LLMs improve the quality of generated content?

+Data based
-3. **Format preferences**: Which content format is most/least preferred by users, and what does this imply about modern learning behavior?
+4. Which output format is the most and least preferred by users, and what can we derive from this about the AI content consumption in people?
-4. **User interaction patterns**: What types of questions do users ask about generated content, and what does this reveal about AI-assisted learning?
+5. What kind of questions do people query from the AI-generated content, and what does this tell us about the limitations of AI-generated content?
+6. Does the preferred format vary based on the topic complexity or the user's competence level (e.g., are books preferred for Easy topics, while podcasts/videos are preferred for Expert topics)?